Happiness and Readiness to Learn

 Please remember that this is a very basic introduction to Attachment Theory.
 The Attachment Research Community (ARC) is a network of schools, settings, trainers, and researchers dedicated to discovering best practices in addressing everyone's attachment needs.
 It provides schools with specialized training and assistance.

-An Overview of Trauma And Its Effects on Learning
+An Overview of Trauma and Its Effects on Learning

 Many of the youngsters in care have been traumatized.
 Typical causes include: